 See Related: Things to Do in Fort Collins, Colorado

 Address: 326 South Main Street

-For those looking for an excellent Italian meal at a family-owned-and-operated restaurant, Michael’s Italian Restaurant will do the trick.
-Michael’s has been serving fresh, authentic Italian cuisine in this mountain town for over a decade.
-It’s open every night for dinner and there’s deck seating available during the summertime.
+Michael’s Italian Restaurant will do the trick for those looking for an excellent Italian meal at a family-owned-and-operated restaurant.
+Michael’s has served fresh, authentic Italian cuisine in this mountain town for over a decade.
+It’s open every night for dinner, and there’s deck seating available during the summertime.

-Many people rave about Michael’s hand-tossed pizzas; the wine list is extensive as well.
-Everything about Michael’s is traditional, mouth-watering, and filling, and you’re sure to leave feeling satisfied.
+Many people rave about Michael’s hand-tossed pizzas; the wine list is also extensive.
+Michael’s is traditional, mouth-watering, and filling; you’re sure to leave feeling satisfied.
 Also, this is a perfect place to bring a date – or the whole family.
 Bring your appetite!

 15. Mimo Fancy Tapas

 Sometimes, you want a little bit of everything, and that’s why so many people love tapas.
 This Spanish restaurant and bar lives up to its name; the tapas look fancy and beautiful on the plate, but it’s not pretentious or inaccessible.

 The menu items are all listed in Spanish, but the descriptions will explain it all.
 Whether you order from the “With Hand,” “With Spoon,” or “With Fork” sections of the menu or choose to have a little of each, you’ll feel like you’re experiencing a little bit of Europe in Breckenridge in every bite.

 Pair your plates with creative cocktails in this warm and welcoming establishment, and you’ll be pleased with your night out on the town.
 Please plan to spend a lot of time here enjoying your small plates as they arrive, as well as the company of your companions.